Humanoid Whole-Body Badminton via Multi-Stage Reinforcement Learning: Learning Coordinated Badminton Policy

 We cast policy learning as a partially observable Markov Decision Process (MDP) \(\mathcal{M}=(\mathcal{S},\mathcal{O},\mathcal{A},\mathcal{P},\mathcal{R})\).
 At time \(t\), the (unobserved) state is \(s_t\in\mathcal{S}\); the agent receives an observation \(o_t\in\mathcal{O}\), applies action \(a_t\in\mathcal{A}\), transitions with \(s_{t+1}\sim\mathcal{P}(\cdot\mid s_t,a_t)\), and accrues reward \(r_t=\mathcal{R}(s_t,a_t)\).
 We learn a parametric policy \(\pi_\theta(a_t\mid o_t)\) that maximizes \(J(\theta)=\mathbb{E}[\sum_t \gamma^t r_t]\).

 \textit{Observation space.} The actor’s basic observation is 87-D, concatenating proprioception information and external sensing from Mocap.
-On top of this 87-D vector, we stack short/long history of all joint positions, velocities, and actions (5 frames + 20 frames) \cite{li2025reinforcement}, adding up to 1,557 features to mitigate partial observability (e.g., base-velocity noise).
+On top of this 87-D vector, we stack short/long history of all joint positions, velocities, and actions \cite{li2025reinforcement}, adding another 1470 features to mitigate partial observability.
 The critic observation has 98 dimensions in total, which include the privileged information used to enhance actor version observations, such as noise-free base and joint states as well as racket speed which may be difficult to acquire in the real world.
 Others are classified as preemptive knowledge used to make MDP well-posed for accurate value learning.
-All quantities are expressed in the world frame.
-Detailed information are listed in Fig. \ref{fig:figure2}(a), (c).
+Detailed information is listed in Fig. \ref{fig:figure2}(a), (c).

 \textit{Action space.} The policy outputs 21 joint position targets for all DoF, scaled by a unified action scale of 0.25 and tracked by the low-level PD controller.